California Drought: Food Prices and Consumers

 California is also a major dairy-producing State.
 The drought has the potential to increase the price and decrease the availability of alfalfa, the primary feed for dairy cattle, which could drive up fluid milk prices.
 Increases in the farm price of fluid milk are typically transmitted quickly and efficiently to retail food prices.
 In fact, the price of fluid milk was seen as one barometer of the magnitude and duration of the impacts of the 2012 drought due to its perishability and strong dependence on commodities used as animal feed.
 Impacts on other products in the dairy category, including sour cream, cheese, or ice cream, may be delayed significantly following impacts on dairy prices due to processing time and will also be smaller in percentage terms.

-From January to February 2016, prices for fresh fruits rose by 1.2 percent, and fresh vegetable prices decreased 1.4 percent (following a 4.8-percent rise the previous month).
-The January-to-February decrease in fresh vegetable prices does not signal that the drought has had no effect on fresh produce prices; for commodities that are grown almost entirely in California and whose supply is not largely supplemented by imports, price increases may have been earlier and higher.
-Comparing February prices year-over-year, consumers were paying 4.7 percent more for fresh fruits and 5.3 percent more for fresh vegetables.
+From February to March 2016, prices for fresh fruits decreased by 2.8 percent, and fresh vegetable prices decreased 3.9 percent.
+The February-to-March decrease in fresh fruit and vegetable prices does not signal that the drought has had no effect on fresh produce prices; for commodities that are grown almost entirely in California and whose supply is not largely supplemented by imports, price increases may have been earlier and higher.
+Comparing March prices year-over-year, consumers were paying 4.8 percent more for fresh fruits and 2.6 percent more for fresh vegetables.